-Our complaints procedure provides that:
+Our Complaints Procedure provides that:

 - We will acknowledge your complaint within two working days following the date of receipt of your complaint at these offices.

-- If you are not satisfied with our formal response to your complaint you can, if you so wish, request that the matter is escalated for a final review.
-The complaint will then be reviewed independently by another senior member of the Complaints team or a Partner of the Firm.
+- On escalation, the complaint will be reviewed independently by the Firm’s Head of Compliance or by a Partner of the Firm.
 Our Final Response to your complaint will then be issued to you.
-This Final Response will be provided to you within 14 working days from the date of receipt of your request for escalation.
+This Final Response will be provided within 14 working days from the date of receipt of your request for escalation.
 If we do not hear back from you within 28 days of our Final Response, we reserve the right to deem your complaint concluded and to close our file internally.

 Any complaint to the Legal Ombudsman must be made within certain time limits (specifically, within six months from the date of our Final Response).

-If you are unsure as to whether the Legal Ombudsman can assist you with your complaint, you can contact the Legal Ombudsman Service at:
+If you are unsure as to whether the Legal Ombudsman can assist you with your complaint, you can contact the Legal Ombudsman service at:

 We keep a central record of all complaints received including details of the nature of the complaint and the outcome of our investigation.